 Be a Volunteer for Family Gathering Nights

-At monthly Family Gathering Nights, NCJW volunteers help children ages 2-5 (and their parents and siblings) with art and science projects, games, and other activities, serve dinner, read to children, etc. It is truly a fun and rewarding volunteer opportunity every second Monday from 5-7pm during the school year, at COA’s Riverwest Center, 909 E Garfield Avenue.
+At monthly Family Gathering Nights, NCJW volunteers help children ages 2-5 (and their parents and siblings) with art and science projects, games, and other activities, serve dinner, read to children, etc. It is truly a fun and rewarding volunteer opportunity every second Monday from 5-7 pm during the school year, at one of COA’s two campus locations — either the Riverwest Center at 909 E Garfield Avenue, or the Amani Campus/Goldin Center, at 2320 W. Burleigh St, 53206.

 For information and to RSVP contact Margie Margolies (margie@margolies.com)